 The award is designed to defray the costs of a single research project conducted under the guidance of a faculty member affiliated with the Elections Research Center.
 Funds may be used for a variety of research-related activities such as the purchase of data, travel to archives, participation in training opportunities, funding of experiments, and salary for the applicant.

 It is anticipated that up to four grants will be awarded.
 Applications are accepted on a rolling basis throughout the year.
 Applications will be reviewed by a committee of faculty affiliates

 Students must submit a project description (no more than one page) and an itemized budget (no more than one page).
 Students are also required to have one letter of recommendation (no more than two pages) submitted by a faculty recommender of their choosing at the University of Wisconsin-Madison.

 If human subjects review is required for the project, a copy of the Institutional Review Board approval must be submitted to the Director before funds are distributed.
 An applicant may also submit the IRB approval or the proposed protocol with the initial application.

 Faculty recommender submits letter of recommendation here

 Note: You must sign in to Google with either a wisc.edu or Gmail email to fill out the application or submit a letter of recommendation.

 Applications are accepted on a rolling basis throughout the year

 Funding will be administered by staff in the Department of Political Science.
-Grants must comply with university regulations including the use of Fox World Travel/Concur for booking flights and adhering to state maxima for meals.
+Grants must comply with university regulations including the use of Travel Incorporated/Concur for booking flights and adhering to state maxima for meals.
 Please consult the Department of Political Science KnowledgeBase, departmental staff, or center Director Barry Burden with questions.

 Students who receive funding should acknowledge support from the Elections Research Center in any papers or publications that benefit from the funding.